GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 The office also hosts some mobile devices that have AMT gateway instances embedded inside apps, in order to receive multicast traffic over their non-multicast wireless LAN.
-(Note that the "Legacy Router" is a simplification that's meant to describe a variety of possible conditions-- for example it could be a device providing a split-tunnel VPN as described in {{RFC7359}}, deliberately excluding multicast traffic for a VPN tunnel, rather than a device which is incapable of multicast forwarding.)
+(Note that the "Legacy Router" is a simplification that's meant to describe a variety of possible conditions;
+for example it could be a device providing a split-tunnel VPN as described in {{RFC7359}}, deliberately excluding multicast traffic for a VPN tunnel, rather than a device which is incapable of multicast forwarding.)